richburroughs/dojo201904/dojo.md

 #Don't experiment on things you know are broken

-^Make them resilient first
+^-Make them resilient first
-This relates to what Michael was talking about with everything being on fire
+-This relates to what Michael was talking about with everything being on fire.
+If your systems aren't somewhat resilient you're not going to get a ton from chaos engineering.
+But the hope is also that we find problems and correct them.

 ---

 ![120%](images/game-day-ned.jpg)

-^Game Days
+^-Game Days
-Team gets together to run experiments
+-Team gets together to run experiments
-People across disciplines
+-People across disciplines
-This is how we improve our mental models
+-This is how we improve our mental models
-Looking at how the system works vs what's on the white board Ross mentioned yesterday openness, collaboration and fun Onboarding
+-Looking at how the system works vs what's on the white board -Onboarding
+-Ross mentioned yesterday openness, collaboration and fun

 ---